xicabin/hello/README.md

 # hello
-A simple demo web app with nodejs, koa, jQuery and Bootstrap
+A simple demo web app with NodeJS, mongoose, koa, jQuery and Bootstrap